Long Term Care Insurance

 Corporations may take full deductions for premiums paid for employees without a taxable event to the employee.

-Regardless of whether the premiums are taken as a tax-deduction by the employee or the employer, benefits are received tax free.
+Regardless of whether the premiums are taken as a tax-deduction by the employee or the employer, tax qualified long term care benefits are received tax free.